Hank M. Bounds: Early life

-Other career highlights
+Career

-Bounds began his career as a high school teacher, then rose to principal, and superintendent before becoming State Superintendent of Education in Mississippi.
+Bounds began his career as a high school teacher, then rose to principal and later superintendent before becoming State Superintendent of Education in Mississippi.
 As chief state school academic officer for Mississippi, he oversaw an annual student enrollment of 495,000 students, an operating budget of more than $4.3 billion, and staff numbering 62,000.
 In his tenure as state superintendent, Bounds generated more than $49 million in private donations for the Mississippi Department of Education and local school districts.
 He led the effort to reopen all of the state’s public school districts within six weeks after approximately $1 billion in damage from Hurricane Katrina.

-Bounds led the nation’s first successful state takeover of a local school district, and was appointed by Governor Haley Barbour as Chairman of the Education Committee for the Governor’s Commission on Recovery, Rebuilding, and Renewal.
-He also served as one of four Chief State School Officers on the national re-authorization task for the Elementary and Secondary Education Act—commonly known as “No Child Left Behind.”

 Bounds became Mississippi’s commissioner of higher education in 2009.
-In that role, he oversaw a system of eight public universities including research universities, regional universities, an academic health science center, historically black institutions, a law center, a school of veterinary medicine and 200 institutes and centers.
 Together the system enrolled 85,000 students, employed 26,000 faculty and staff, and operated with a combined annual budget of $4.5 billion, including $500 million in research and development.
 During every year of Bounds’ tenure as commissioner, student enrollment and degrees awarded by the institutions in the Mississippi system increased, by a total of 13.3 percent and 11.4 percent, respectively.

-In collaboration with the Board of Trustees, Bounds implemented a performance-based allocation model that distributed funds equitably and rewarded universities for achieving attainment outcomes.
-He designed an efficiencies plan that saved more than $90 million, an internal audit function, and a comprehensive diversity initiative that led to increased diversity among Mississippi faculty, staff and students.

-His most notable oversight pertains to the Turning Point USA incident on the University of Nebraska-Lincoln campus in Aug.
-2017, which attracted national debate.